-3 Conclusions & Recommendations
+Conclusion & Recommendations

-The results of this questionnaire highlight a few keen details regarding the consumption of pornography within the Muslim community:
+The results of this questionnaire highlight a few key takeaway points regarding the consumption of pornography within the Muslim community:

-- A) In spite of knowing that this is forbidden within Islam, individuals are still resorting to viewing porn for at least 1-2 hours a week, if not less.
-This problem is exacerbated by the fact that once an individual starts to consume pornography, it is very difficult to stop and some feel helpless and unable to avoid it. - B) Our demographic results indicate that this is not just a male centred problem, but a similar number of women experience it as well. - C) The main reasons that lead to the viewing of pornographic material include watching sexually explicit adverts, boredom/laziness, coping with daily problems or stress, to feel pleasure, get rid of sexual desires and urges and avoiding family issues. - D) Most individuals who view pornography are very careful to hide it and clear their search history.
-However, they also punish themselves in several unhealthy ways, including self-harming and emotionally distressing themselves. - E) The consequences of pornography addiction are tied to feeling intense shame and sickness, developing depression and a significant reduction in one's faith - F) There are very few, if any, helpful resources available for Muslims on how to deal with pornography addictions
+In spite of knowing that this is forbidden within Islam, individuals are still resorting to viewing porn for at least 1-2 hours a week, if not less.
+This problem is exacerbated by the fact that once an individual starts to consume pornography, it is very difficult to stop and some feel helpless and unable to avoid it.

+Our demographic results indicate that this is not just a male-centric problem, but a similar number of women experience it as well.

+The main reasons that lead to the viewing of pornographic material include watching sexually explicit adverts, boredom/laziness, coping with daily problems or stress, to feel pleasure, to get rid of sexual desires and urges and avoiding family issues.

+Most individuals who view pornography are very careful to hide it and clear their search history once consuming pornographic material.
+However, they also punish themselves in several unhealthy ways, including self-harming and emotionally distressing themselves.

+The consequences of pornographic addiction are tied to feeling intense shame and sickness, developing depression and a significant reduction in one's faith.

+There are very few, if any, helpful resources available for Muslims on how to deal with pornographic addictions

-Here are some noteworthy recommendations suggested by the participants of the questionnaire and members of the Inspirited Minds team, in response to these results:
+Here are some noteworthy recommendations suggested by the research participants of the questionnaire and members of the Inspirited Minds team, in response to these results: